 Current Gemini 3 Flash billing context: compare providers, then run the same workload on LLMWise for request-based credits.

-If your team sends 20 support messages a day in Chat mode, you typically use around 600 credits each month (1 credit/request).
+If your team sends 20 support messages a day in Chat mode, the minimum reserve is around 600 credits each month (starts at 1 reserve credit/request).
+Final usage settles by model and token volume.

 Gemini 3 Flash is the cheapest mainstream LLM API in 2026, making it ideal for high-volume, cost-sensitive workloads.
 Direct API access is extremely affordable, but you give up failover and multi-model flexibility.
 LLMWise makes sense when you want Gemini as your primary model with automatic fallback to Claude or GPT-5.2 during outages, or when you need to compare Gemini's output against other models.